isomerpages/nlb-mobile-guide/get-started-with/2-enews.md

 </li>
 	<li><strong>NLB libraries</strong>
 <ol style="list-style-type: lower-alpha;">
 	<li>Connect <strong>your device</strong> to the Wireless@SGx network at our libraries.
 Open either <a href="http://www.pressreader.com">pressreader.com</a> in your browser or the PressReader app.
 You will have complimentary access to PressReader&rsquo;s publications for three days, even after you leave the library.
-However, access to <em>The Straits Times</em>, <em>The Business Times</em> and <em>Lianhe Zaobao</em> is only available while you are connected to the Wireless@SGx network at any library.</li>
+However, access to The Straits Times, The Business Times and Lianhe Zaobao is only available while you are connected to the Wireless@SGx network at any library.</li>
 	<li>Use the <strong>eNewspaper stations</strong> at our libraries.</li>
 </ol>
 </li>